All Episodes

 You had similar issues arise in Wisconsin.

-It went against my point of view in this particular case, with a stinging dissent at the then chief justice on the Wisconsin Supreme Court talking about if we don't follow the rule of law in this state, it will forever be this way.
+There was a 3-4 decision that went against my point of view in this particular case with a stinging dissent at the then Chief Justice on the Wisconsin Supreme Court talking about if we don't follow the rule of law in this state, it will forever be this way.

 So it really does matter.